 "After numerous parent complaints, administrators at Oxford High School are asking teachers to consider removing the book Godless by Pete Hautman from their summer reading lists."

 That's a quote from a February 3 article in the Oxford Eagle, an Oxford, Mississippi newspaper.
-Here's a link to the article
+Here's a link to the article.

 This is the first time, to my knowledge, that Godless has been challenged in a public (or any other) school.
 I wrote a respectful and polite letter to the principal of the school early last week, but I have received no response from him.